zaironjacobs/covid19-data-fetcher-typescript/README.md

 =================

 * Fetch and save data of each country to a MongoDB database.
-* Fetch and save news related to COVID-19 to a MongoDB database.
+* Fetch and save articles related to COVID-19 to a MongoDB database.

 Source of data: [CSSEGISandData](https://github.com/CSSEGISandData/COVID-19) & [News API](https://newsapi.org/).